 How can I tell whether someone is who they say they are?—Businesses have struggled with this issue ever since the dawn of the internet era, and it is now becoming more serious.
 How can a financial services company maintain regulatory compliance around KYC when all communications and transactions with users happen entirely online?
 To get around this problem, businesses try to confirm the identity information that users provide.
 If the company thinks the information provided by the user is accurate, the user may create accounts and make online transactions.
 The user is identified through this process, which also ensures compliance for the business.
 It is challenging since the sign-up procedure must not be slowed down.
 Speed and security must be compromised.

-There are essentially two approaches to put these safeguards in place:
+There are essentially two approaches to putting these safeguards in place:

 Recent innovations in technology, such as AI, let companies learn crucial information about their customers.